every card game deserves scryfall, but especially this one

 Guo Jia celebrates

 That's partly why the prereq tech stack is all server-side rendered.
-We use, specifically:
+Specifically, we use:

 Notice what's missing?
-No f*cking JS or frontend framework.
+No JS or frontend framework.
 It's all server-side rendered raw HTML/CSS... okay, with a touch of JS on the side for interactivity, DHTML style.
 But there's no, like, UI component framework that needs hydrating or anything, I'm not serving you an app here.
-Because of course not.
-Why.
-Why do people do that.
-Why is the web slow.
-Why make it bad when you could instead make it good.

 And for our hosting: